-Indoor plants don’t just look good, they make us feel good mentally and physically, too.
+Indoor plants don’t just look good—they can make us feel good, too.
+Studies have shown that indoor plants...

-- Reduce stress, fatigue, sore throats and colds
+- Reduce your stress, fatigue, sore throats and colds

-- Clean indoor air by absorbing toxins, increasing humidity and producing oxygen
+- Help clean indoor air by absorbing toxins, increasing humidity & producing oxygen

-- Add life to a sterile office, give privacy and reduce noise levels
+- Add life to a sterile space, give privacy and reduce noise levels

 This no-fuss tropical plant has thin, upright leaves with irregular banding that resembles the skin of a reptile.
 Its adaptations for surviving drought make it a suitable plant choice for anyone, anywhere.
 Snake Plants have been shown to filter benzene, formaldehyde, trichloroethylene, xylene and toluene.

-Nicknamed the “cubicle plant” at our office, the Pothos is our go-to for brown-thumbed customers with less than ideal conditions.
-Like the similar-looking Philodendron, the Pothos's trailing vines can grow to over 10 feet long.
+Nicknamed the “cubicle plant” at our office, the Pothos is our go-to for customers with less than ideal conditions.
+Like the similar-looking Philodendron, this plant's trailing vines can grow to over 10 feet long.
 The Pothos has been shown to filter benzene, formaldehyde, xylene and toluene.

 A ZZ Plant is a spectacular choice for any low-light environment.
 They are extremely dry-tolerant and low maintenance.
-In addition, the plant meaning of ZZ is prosperity and friendship, making it a gift for the plant lover in your life.
+In addition, the plant meaning of ZZ is prosperity and friendship, making it a great gift for the plant lover (or future plant parent) in your life.